-1) If you would like to register online using a credit card:
+1) To register and donate online with a credit card:

-- then click here or scroll down to fill out the registration form below and pay
+- then click here or scroll down to fill out the registration form below and donate.

 - print out the PDF registration form and mail in>>>>>>

-Please make sure that we receive you mailed registration no later than May 20th.
-In the event that the Tour sells out before we receive your registration, you will be notified and your check will be returned to you.
+Please make sure that we receive you mailed registration no later than June 10th.
+We will contact you in the event that the Tour is sold out at that time.

 KAYAK / CANOE RENTAL AT TUGALOO BEND HERITAGE SITE